deodandem/1134/content/docs/Schedule/_index.md

 Pay attention to numerical units
 </p>

-Discussion board: Comment on a line
+{{< details "Discussion Board" close >}}
+Share some ideas on what you will write for Essay 1.
+{{< /details >}}

 <span class="yellow">Essay 1 "Line" (Due 9/21, 22:00)</span>

-### Week 4, Sept 21, 23, 25 — Sonnet
+### Week 4: Sept 21, 23, 25 — Sonnet

 Key terms: Sonnet, Meter, Rhyme

 9/21: Post-Petrarchism, Chapter 1
 <p class="descript">
-Don't read everything carefully, but look out for key terms and concepts.
+Look out for key terms and concepts.
+You are not responsible for reading carefully all the references and quotations of outside sources.
 </p>

 9/23: Terrance Hayes, *American Sonnets for my Past and Future Assassin*